-Here’s some articles that appeared in the media in October/November 2021 (with many more available via google search):
+Here are some articles that appeared in the media from late 2021 to late 2022, with more available via google search:

 Blood spots on British woman’s costume expose sinister trend (5 November 2021)